 Can we amend the Employment Contract?

-Amend the Employment Contract without Employee permission?
+Change the Employment Contract without Employee permission?

 We put in a unique set of powers.
 Change the terms of the Employment Contract without getting your Employee's permission.
 This is via procedure manuals and policies.
 You love the flexibility.
 We are putting control back into your hands.